-\textbf{Pileup Mitigation} The most important discussions over HEP pileup datasets are included in the main text regarding the distinct influence of CSS and LS in the transition from high PU conditions to low PU conditions and its reverse direction.
-This highlights that although the two directions share the same measures in LS, the direction of generalization matters.
-Specifically, it can be understood from the training perspective that the model trained on a highly imbalanced dataset may pay less attention to the nodes in minor classes which causes the model to fail in predicting nodes in that class when testing on a relatively balanced dataset.
-Therefore, it is important to reweight the classification loss to let the model pay more attention to the minor nodes during training for better generalization performance.
-This is why we observe \projew alone cannot benefit under the scenarios transitioning from high PU to low PU and \projlw is particularly needed in this case.
-Conversely, in the opposite direction with the transition from low PU to high PU, \projew is enough to address the CSS issue since LS does not impact much on the performance.
+\textbf{Pileup Mitigation} The most crucial discussions concerning HEP pileup datasets are detailed in the main text, particularly focusing on the distinct impacts of CSS and LS in transitions from high PU conditions to low PU conditions, and vice versa.
+This underscores that while the two directions have identical measures of LS, the direction of generalization is crucial.
+From a training perspective, it is clear that a model trained on a highly imbalanced dataset may neglect nodes in minor classes, leading to worse performance on more balanced datasets.
+To improve generalization, it is essential to adjust the classification loss to increase the model's focus on these minor nodes during training.
+This explains why \projew alone does not yield benefits in scenarios transitioning from high to low PU, and why \projlw becomes necessary.
+Conversely, when transitioning from low to high PU, \projew suffices to address CSS, as LS has a minimal effect on performance in this direction.